The burning question for every entrepreneur is: Who Moved my USP?

 The authors say, “Marketers must get beyond the cycle of chasing campaign-oriented capabilities around every emerging channel….
 The creation, management, publishing, and promotion of content-driven experiences must become a strategic function in the business.”

 Content-driven experiences are separate from product and services the company offers.
 We all know people don’t want to buy a quarter-inch drill, they want a quarter-inch hole.
-Instead of focusing on drill, marketers’ focus should shift to the hole.
+Instead of focusing on a drill, marketers’ focus should shift to the hole.

 AIDA model many marketers still use is more than 100 years old.
 Buyers have moved on.